/docs/ai/keys-and-tokens

 API keys

-https://ai.hep.gg/modelsAuth requiredA key is pinned to one model at creation, so list the available slugs first.
+https://ai.hep.gg/modelsAuth requiredA key serves one model, chosen at creation, so list the available slugs first.

 prefix.
 The secret is hashed at rest, so store it now; afterwards only the